eliaz5536/DirAuto/README.md

 sudo apt-get install python python2 python3 python3-pip pip pipx
 ```

-You will also need to install the following wordlists in order to execute one of the following
+You will also need to install SecList in order to access extensive list of wordlists
 ```
 sudo apt-get install seclist
 ```